Skip to main contentSkip to main navigationSkip to footer content

 P: MATH-202 with a grade of C or better

 Topics for this course include: differential equations of first order, second order and higher order linear differential equations, non-homogeneous equations; power series solutions to linear differential equations, numerical methods for solving linear and nonlinear differential equations.
-Maple software is used throughout the course.
-The TI-89 graphing calculator is required.
-Offered spring.
+The TI-83 plus or TI-84 plus graphing calculator is required.
+Offered as needed, spring.

 MATH 305